-at it.
-It can substitute surface for depth, imitation for authenticity, and its passion for recycling would information provided by the internet is unparalleled.
-We've all read that the internet sounds the death knell of reading, but people read online constantly - we just call it surfing now.
-What's being read is changing, often for the worse; but it is also true that the internet increasingly provides a treasure trove of rare documents and images, and as long as we have free access to it, then the internet can certainly The internet often tells us what we think we know, spreading misinformation and nonsense while it's surpass the most committed environmentalist.
+The internet often tells us what we think we know, spreading misinformation and nonsense while it's at it.
+It can substitute surface for depth, imitation for authenticity, and its passion for recycling would suppass the most committed environmentalist.
 In 10 years, I've seen thinking habits change dramatically: if information is not immediately available via a Google search, people are often completely at a loss.
-And of course a Google search merely provides the most popular answer, not necessarily the most accurate.
-Nevertheless, there is no question, to my mind, that the access to raw be a force for education and wisdom.
+And of course a Google search merely provides the most popular answer, not mormation provided by the internet.
+Nevertheless, there is no question, to my mind, that the access to raw information provided by the internet is unparalleled.
+We've all read that the internet sunds the death knell of reading, but people read online constantly - we just call it surfing now.
+What's being read is changing, often for the worse; but it is also true that the internet increasingly provides a treasure trove of rare documents and images, and as long as we have free access to it, then the internet can certainly be a force for education and wisdom.

-Geoff
+B Geoff

-can be watching a clip from a Swedish documentary about the jazz musician Don Cherry - that is a to sit through an entire Bergman film again).
+Sometimes I think my ability to concentrate is being nibbled away by the internet.
+In those quaint days before the internet, once you made it to your desk there wasn't much to do.
+Now you sit down and there's a universe of possibilities - many of them obscurely relevant to the work you should be getting on with - to tempt you.
+To think that I can be sitting here, trying to write something about the Swedish film director Ingmar Bergman and, a moment later, on the merest whim, while I'm in Swedish mode, can be watching a clip from a Swedish documentary about the jazz musician Don Cherry - that is a miracle (albeit one with a very potent side-effect, namely that if's unlikely I'll ever have the patience to sit through an entire Bergman film again).
 Then there's another thing.
-From the age of 16, 1 got into the habit of compiling detailed indexes in the backs of books of poetry and drama.
+From the age of 16, I got into the habit of compiling detailed indexes in the backs of books of poetry and drama.
 So if there was a quote I needed for an assignment, I would spend hours going through my books, seeking it out.
-Now I Sometimes I think my ability to concentrate is being nibbled away by the internet.
-In those quaint days before the internet, once you made it to your desk there wasn't much to do.
-Now you sit down and there's a universe of possibilities - many of them obscurely relevant to the work you should be getting on with - to tempt you.
-To think that I can be sitting here, trying to write something about the Swedish miracle (albeit one with a very potent side-effect, namely that it's unlikely I'll ever have the patience film director Ingmar Bergman and, a moment later, on the merest whim, while I'm in Swedish mode, ust google key words.
+Now I just google key words.